dimova/Desislava-Dimova-employees/README.md

 # Desislava-Dimova-employees
 Sirma Task

+Run src/app/TeamLongestPeriodMain.java to produce the desired output in the console, the project that is the longest running, and in a file called test.
+Run src/gui/SwingTableExample.java to display the projects in a Swing table.

 Create an application that identifies the pair of employees who have worked together on common projects for the longest period of time.
 Input data: